Geography of Wales: Local government

 Wales is divided into 22 unitary authorities, which are responsible for the provision of all local government services, including education, social work, environmental and road services.
 Below these in some areas there are community councils, which cover specific areas within a council area.
 The unitary authority areas are known as "principal areas".
-The Queen appoints Lords Lieutenant to represent her in the eight preserved counties of Wales.
+The King appoints Lords Lieutenant to represent him in the eight preserved counties of Wales.

 In the Office for National Statistics Area Classification, local authorities are clustered into groups based in the six main census dimensions (demographic, household composition, housing, socio-economic, employment and industry sector).
 Most of the local authorities in mid and west Wales are classified as part of the 'Coastal and Countryside' supergroup.
 Most of the south Wales authorities, Flintshire and Wrexham are in the 'Mining and Manufacturing' supergroup; Cardiff is part of the 'Cities and Services' supergroup and the Vale of Glamorgan is part of 'Prospering UK'.